Artist Neymar is PSG's leader, says Tuchel

 With the broken metatarsal that curtailed his debut season in the French capital behind him, Tuchel wants the world's most expensive player to shine as his team's focal point.

-"It is clear that Neymar is my key player," the former Borussia Dortmund boss told a news conference ahead of PSG's top-flight opener against Caen on Monday (AEST).
+"It is clear that Neymar is my key player," the former Borussia Dortmund boss told a news conference ahead of PSG's top-flight opener against Caen on Monday (NZST).

 "He is one of the best players in the world but he is also an artist, a creative.
 For creative players it's sometimes easier not to put too much pressure on them.